Best Genetic Engineering Colleges 2021

 Department of Genetics, Harvard Medical School, Harvard University

 Established in 1981, the Department of Genetics at Harvard University has cemented its position as one of the top genetics/Genetic Engineering colleges in the world, if not the best.
 It boasts of 36 highly acclaimed faculty members out of which 1/4th are women.
-While a dedicated Genetic Engineering course is not offered, it provides students an opportunity to pursue the much-appreciated PhD in Biological and Biomedical Sciences program.
-This is a 5-7 year, full-fledged research-oriented degree program of which the first two years are dedicated to coursework and the rest to development of thesis research, experiments, and fieldwork.
+While a dedicated Genetic Engineering course is not offered, it provides students with an opportunity to pursue the much-appreciated PhD in Biological and Biomedical Sciences program.
+This is a 5-7 year, full-fledged research-oriented degree program of which the first two years are dedicated to coursework and the rest to the development of thesis research, experiments, and fieldwork.

 Department of Biology, Massachusetts Institute of Technology

-To say that the Department of Biology at Massachusetts Institute of Technology is amongst the world’s best Genetic Engineering colleges would be an understatement.
-It sports 60+strong eminent faculty members who collectively vaunt 3 Nobel Prizes, 4 National Medals of Science and 30 National Academy of Sciences members, amongst several others.
-The research areas it focuses upon are, along with genetics, biochemistry, cell biology, neurobiology, Stem Cell Therapy, computational biology and much more.
+What are the Eligibility Criteria for Pursuing Genetic Engineering?To say that the Department of Biology at Massachusetts Institute of Technology is amongst the world’s best Genetic Engineering colleges would be an understatement.
+It sports 60+ strong eminent faculty members who collectively vaunt 3 Nobel Prizes, 4 National Medals of Science and 30 National Academy of Sciences members, amongst several others.
+The research areas it focuses upon are genetics, biochemistry, cell biology, neurobiology, Stem Cell Therapy, computational biology and much more.
 It offers programs across degree levels ranging from undergraduate to post-doc level.

 Stanford University

-What Stanford University offers in terms of diversity on course programs, faculty and research opportunities is unmatched to any of the other Genetic Engineering colleges mentioned in this article.
+What Stanford University offers in terms of diversity in course programs, faculty and research opportunities is unmatched to any of the other Genetic Engineering colleges mentioned in this article.
 It offers specialized master’s, Master of Arts and PhD degrees as well as a host of summer, youth, dual degree and professional training courses in disciplines of Bioengineering, Community Health and Prevention Research, Public Health, Human Genetics, Genetic Counseling and so forth.
 Further, its close associations with departments of engineering, law, business and humanities, etc provide a conducive environment for students to flourish.

 University of California, San Francisco